ascendantsocratic/ascendantsocratic.github.io/articles/attraction.md

 Attractiveness and high social status are predictive of tolerance for sexual harassment [(Wuensch & Moore, 2004;](https://pubmed.ncbi.nlm.nih.gov/15074507/)  [Angelone et al., 2009)](https://pubmed.ncbi.nlm.nih.gov/19030980/).

+## Sexuality

+### Monogamy/Promiscuity

+Having multiple sex partners is not related to increased anxiety or depression but is related to alcohol and drug dependence issues [(Whitbourne et al., 2013)](https://www.psychologytoday.com/intl/blog/fulfillment-any-age/201304/the-long-term-psychological-effects-multiple-sex-partners).

+Across cultures, women tend to suppress female sexuality much more than men.
+This is because women sex is a limited resource that women use to negotiate with men, and scarcity gives women an advantage [(Baumeister & Twenge, 2002)](https://journals.sagepub.com/doi/10.1037/1089-2680.6.2.166).

+Men who transition into monogamous behavior, a less competitive mode of sexual behavior, reduce their risk of violence [(Seffrin, 2016)](https://www.tandfonline.com/doi/abs/10.1080/07418825.2016.1216153?journalCode=rjqy20).

+The number of sexual partners individuals had in their lifetimes was associated with lower levels of sexual quality, communication, and relationship stability [(Busby et al., 2013)](https://sci-hub.hkvisa.net/10.1111/pere.12009).

+People with more premarital sex partners tend to have higher divorse rates [(Wolfinger, 2016)](https://archive.ph/Mj4eo).

+Sexual and emotional infidelity are related to sexual and emotional promiscuity [(Pinto & Arantes, 2017)](https://www.athensjournals.gr/social/2017-4-4-3-Pinto.pdf).

+Across cultures, women's virginity is viewed as a gift and women are viewed as sexually submissive to men.
+On the other hand, male virginity was seen as a failure to men's masculinity [(Tejada, 2020)](https://digitalcommons.humboldt.edu/cgi/viewcontent.cgi?article=1008&context=senior_comm).

+### Sex Drive/Sociosexuality

+Men tend to have a higher sex drive and greater sociosexuality than women across countries [(Baumeister et al., 2001;](https://www.semanticscholar.org/paper/Is-There-a-Gender-Difference-in-Strength-of-Sex-and-Baumeister-Catanese/5f8446340d4ed375007351539e7993fa44e2e31b?p2df)  [Lippa, 2009)](https://pubmed.ncbi.nlm.nih.gov/17975724/).
+The evidence on sociosexuality consistent with a hybrid model in which both biological and social structural influences contribute to sex differences, while sex drive is consistent with a biological model.

+### Virginity

+Female adolescents who had sex had significant decreases in peer acceptance over time, while male adolescents who had sex had significant increases in peer acceptance.
+Interestingly however, findings for making out suggested that female adolescents had increases in peer acceptance and male adolescents had decreases in peer acceptance [(Kreager et al., 2016)](https://link.springer.com/article/10.1007/s11199-016-0618-x).

+### Sexual Activity

+Penile-vaginal intercourse is associated with a wide range of better psychological and physiological health indices.
+Other activities have weaker, null, or inverse associations with health indices [(Brody, 2010)](https://onlinelibrary.wiley.com/doi/full/10.1111/j.1743-6109.2009.01677.x#b34).

 </div>